Makes appropriations for capital improvements (e.g. roof replacements, HVAC upgrades, etc.) for the next two fiscal years.

 Last year's budget numbers

 The current capital budget for fiscal years 2018 and 2019 is $262 million.
-The current operating budget approved by the state Legislature was $11.7 billion.
+The current operating budget approved by the state Legislature is $11.7 billion.

 Information about past and current budgets can be found at the state Department of Administrative Services.